This Fact Sheet is not relevant in your region

 - has a decree of furthcoming could implement it; and

 - has attached an item, could sell it by auction if they have sent the required notice.

 Once your debt payment plan is approved, these kinds of action must stop.

-Your business cannot make more than one intimation within a 12 month period, whether this is for a BDAS debt payment programme, a trust deed or bankruptcy.
+Your business cannot make more than one moratorium within a 12 month period, whether this is for a BDAS debt payment programme, a trust deed or bankruptcy.